SAEONData/seacrifog/README.md

 - TODO
 - TODO
 - TODO
+- TODO: Mention how to add docker-compose to path

 ## Setup your VM to use a local Actions Runner
 - Add a user to your VM `adduser actions-runner`